 In support of this policy, the Board requires preventative educational measures to create greater awareness of unlawful discriminatory practices.
-The Superintendent shall provide appropriate training to all members of the School District community related to the implementation of this policy and Policy 5517.02.
-All training regarding this policy, Policy 5517.01, and harassment in general will be age and content appropriate.
+The school shall provide appropriate training toall members of the School community related to the implementation of this policy and Policy 5517.02.
+All training regarding this policy, and harassment in general will be age and content appropriate.